BRomans/OpenCortex/README.md

 purposes, please cite the original authors.

 ## License
-This project is licensed under the CC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.
+Packages used in this project are licensed under their respective licenses, as stated in the [Acknowledgments](#acknowledgments) section.

 ## Authors
 - [Michele Romani](https://bromans.github.io/)